sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/2LU_shopware_product.md

 icon: "" # svg, png? dark mode?
 authors: []
 visibility: "public"
-goal: "The target group should be able to classify Shopware in the existing eCommerce landscape and get a feeling for the scenarios in which the use of Shopware brings advantages."
+goal: "The target group should understand the Shopware ecosystem and how it fits into the existing market."
 ---

 # Why choose Shopware ?